-The Focus - All-Domain Air Force Warfighters: As the AIR FORCE Warfare Center, our staff and units work for all MAJCOM and Air Component Commanders, as well as all USAF warfighters, on behalf of the CSAF.
+The Focus -- All-Domain Air Force Warfighters: As the Air Force Warfare Center, our staff and units work for all MAJCOM and Air Component Commanders, as well as all USAF warfighters, on behalf of the CSAF.
 USAFWC engagement to shape and improve Operational Training and Test Infrastructure is particularly important at this time.

 The Method - Collaborate and Integrate to Dominate: The USAFWC organization is unique, and it fulfills several roles.
 The staff functions as a NAF to assist subordinate Wings and organizations with assigned missions.
 Collectively, the staff and subordinate Wings serve as the USAF’s weapons & tactics shop, providing integrated tactical and operational solutions to warfighters, MAJCOMs, and COCOMs.
 These solutions are inclusive, synchronized, and integrated with, or complementary to, joint, interagency, allied, and partner capabilities.

-To execute its mission, the USAFWC oversees the operations of four wings and two named units: the 57th Wing, 99th Air Base Wing, the Nevada Test and Training Range, and the Air Force Joint Test Program Office at Nellis AFB, NV.; the 53rd Wing and the 350th Spectrum Warfare Wing at Eglin AFB, FL.; the 505th Command and Control Wing at Hurlburt Field, FL.
-The USAFWC is comprised of approximately 12,000 personnel, active duty, guard, reserve, DoD civilians and DoD contractors, located in 21 states, 55 locations.
+To execute its mission, the USAFWC oversees the operations of five wings and two named units: the 57th Wing, 99th Air Base Wing, the Nevada Test and Training Range, and the Air Force Joint Test Program Office at Nellis AFB, NV.; the 53rd Wing and the 350th Spectrum Warfare Wing at Eglin AFB, FL.; and the 505th Command and Control Wing at Hurlburt Field, FL.
+The USAFWC is comprised of approximately 13,000 personnel, active duty, guard, reserve, DoD civilians and DoD contractors, located in 21 states.
 The USAFWC also includes its own Inspector General, Staff Judge Advocate, Safety Office, Protocol Office, Financial Manager and Historian.